ryanavella/murmur3/README.md

 This implementation is C89 compliant with a few notable exceptions.
 It requires the exact width integer types uint8_t, uint32_t, and uint64_t as described in the ISO/IEC 9899:1999 standard, Section 7.18.1.1.
-It also requires UINT64_C as described in Section 7.18.4.1.
-The macro must not use LL to be C89 compliant.
 The developer must supply their own stdint.h header if none is provided by their compiler vendor.

 The hash should work on big-endian machines, although I haven't verified this myself.
 As the code is fine-tuned for x86 processors, it will likely be much slower